zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

   for the module from `composer.json`, and deregister its `ConfigProvider`, if found, from the application configuration.

-You can find out more about its features in the [command line tooling documentation](../reference/cli-tooling.md#modules).

 ## Adding Middleware

 The skeleton makes the assumption that you will be writing your middleware as